 - Non-qualified assignment companies to facilitate the transaction do incur fees and require a level of trust over the term of the investment.

 In general though, it is hard for attorneys to go wrong with this model of deferring taxes and creating stabilizing, dependable, reliable income for years to come.

 Are you an attorney looking to buy structured settlements backed payments with your deferred compensation?
 At DCF Annuities we can help with an offshore assignment company and high yield, period certain payments.

-One of the most compelling features of structured settlement annuities is their tax-free status to the original recipients.
+One of the most compelling features of structured settlement annuity payments is their tax-free status to the original recipients.
 Congress passed legislation that amended the federal tax code with The Periodic Payment Settlement Act of 1982 (Public Law 97-473).
 This law promoted the use of structured settlements by granting them tax-favored status.

-Internal Revenue Code §104(a)(2) and §130(c) further clarified that the full benefits received from a qualified structured settlement annuity that derived as a result of a personal physical injury would be tax-exempt when received.
+Internal Revenue Code §104(a)(2) and §130(c) further clarified that the full benefits received from a qualified structured settlement annuity payment stream that derived as a result of a personal physical injury would be tax-exempt when received.

 What this means that not only is the award tax exempt, but the investment income realized during the life of the annuity is also tax exempt.
 By contrast, when a structured settlement recipient receives only a lump sum payment and then invests that money, the investment earnings are generally subject to taxation.

 So not only does the beneficiary obtains a dependable and consistent income, but those payments are tax-free.

 Guaranteed income is not just the domain of structured settlement payments.
 In fact, the point of all investment is to create income, and in retirement, the key is to do so safely, dependably, and for as long as it is needed.